Healthcare industry guide 60 min - Instant certificate

 Legal requirements for healthcare Abrasive Wheels Training in Ireland

 Healthcare employers in Ireland have specific legal obligations regarding Abrasive Wheels Training.
-The Health and Safety Authority (HSA) enforces these requirements and can take action against organisations that fail to comply.
+The Health and Safety Authority (HSA) enforces these requirements and can prosecute or issue improvement notices to organisations that fail to comply.

 Employer obligations

-5. Supervision and monitoring - Trained staff must be supervised to ensure safe practices are followed consistently.
+5. Supervision and monitoring - Trained operators must be supervised to ensure ring-tests, mounting procedures, RPM checks and PPE use are followed consistently.

 HIQA standards

-For residential care settings, the Health Information and Quality Authority (HIQA) sets additional standards.
-Care homes and nursing homes must demonstrate that all staff have received Abrasive Wheels Training appropriate to their role, training records are maintained, abrasive wheel use in care settings assessments are completed, suitable equipment is available, and safe systems of work are documented.
+For residential care settings, the Health Information and Quality Authority (HIQA) inspects general workplace safety standards.
+Nursing homes, residential care and disability services must demonstrate that all maintenance staff - whether direct employees or contracted - have received Abrasive Wheels Training before using grinders on the premises, that training records are maintained, that risk assessments and safe systems of work are documented and that PPE is supplied and worn.

 What our healthcare Abrasive Wheels Course covers

-Our online Abrasive Wheels Course provides comprehensive training covering all aspects of safe abrasive wheel use in healthcare settings.
-The course builds knowledge progressively, from fundamental principles to practical applications.
+Our online Abrasive Wheels Course provides comprehensive training covering every principle and practical step required to use bonded abrasive wheels safely in a healthcare setting.
+The course builds knowledge progressively, from fundamental theory to practical workshop technique.

-2. Legal framework - Irish legislation governing Abrasive Wheels, employer and employee responsibilities, and consequences of non-compliance.
+2. Legal framework - Irish legislation governing abrasive wheel use, including SI 36/2016, employer and employee responsibilities and the consequences of non-compliance.

-8. Assessment and certification - Online assessment with instant certificate upon passing.
+8. Assessment and certification - Online assessment with instant Abrasive Wheels Certificate upon passing.

 Acute hospitals